evancz/guide.elm-lang.org/book/install/elm.md

 # Install Elm

-You set up a code editor to edit Elm files on the previous page, so the next step is to obtain an executable file named `elm`.
+The previous page described how to install a code editor for editing Elm files, so the next step is to obtain an executable file named `elm`.
 Here are the **install** links:

 - **Mac** - [installer](https://github.com/elm/compiler/releases/download/0.19.0/installer-for-mac.pkg)
 - **Linux** - <a href="https://github.com/elm/compiler/blob/master/installers/linux/README.md" target="_blank">instructions</a>